 I admit that I do buy a few lottery tickets at Christmas time for stocking stuffers, but that’s the only time.
 Gambling is a huge waste of money.
 If you’re one of those people that buys lottery tickets every week, it’s time to rethink your strategy.
 You have much better odds of building wealth by investing your money regularly , even if it’s just a small amount.

 To save money, I buy LED bulbs instead of regular lightbulbs.
 LEDs produce a soft glow, and they can last for decades.LEDs cost more than regular bulbs but swapping out four or five of your most-used bulbs can save you around $45 a year.

 Name brand medicine is way more expensive than their generic counterparts even though they have the same active ingredients.
 The FDA says that generic drugs have to pass rigorous tests to ensure they meet quality standards.
 So the next time you need over the counter medication, try the generic version.
 They cost much less but work the same!

 Here are some saving tips for prescription medication.

 I have never used shaving cream; it’s too expensive.
 I use soap, and it works just fine.

 Not only are tampons and pads expensive, but they also contain toxic ingredients.
 Protect your body and your wallet by investing in a Diva Cup instead.

 You can easily save money by not buying things you don’t need!
 Smart people know that the best way to build up your savings account is to start saving money and not make unnecessary purchases.

 More Money Saving Ideas:

-Look for creative ways to save money around the house, like finding out if you qualify for free energy efficient appliances.
+Look for creative ways to save money around the house, like finding out if you qualify for free energy efficient appliances, or free internet.
 Also, be sure to check out the features that money saving websites like Amazon have to offer.